hashgraph-online/standards-sdk/README.md

 - [Standards SDK Documentation](https://hashgraphonline.com/docs/libraries/standards-sdk/)

-## Interactive CLI
+## Interactive CLI and Demos

-Prefer a guided experience?
-Launch the bundled CLI to browse demos, review configuration, and run Cloudflare helpers:
+Launch the bundled CLI to explore registry broker demos, inspect required env vars, and run helper scripts:

 ```bash
 pnpm run cli
 ```

+The CLI surfaces:

+- Guided registry broker demos (OpenRouter, chat history, ledger auth) plus the HCS-10 agent flows.
+- A map of required env vars so you can bootstrap Hedera credentials and adapters quickly.
+- Links back to the docs plus the demo scripts you can run manually (`demo/registry-broker`, `demo/hcs-10`).

-See [cli/standards-cli/README.md](cli/standards-cli/README.md) for advanced usage and non-interactive commands.
+See [cli/standards-cli/README.md](cli/standards-cli/README.md) for advanced and non-interactive commands.

 ## Supported Standards